 There is a difference between liquid milk sold in Japan and other countries.
 In this article we’ll cover the present situation regarding nutrition from packaged milk in countries like Sweden, Russia, China, USA and Brazil and compare it to the products we currently have in Japan.

-Breastfeeding is encouraged in Sweden, according to Socialstyrelsen (National Health and Welfare Commission of Swenden).
-Statistics released in 2015 suggested, 74% of mothers breastfeed their babies for up to 4 months and 63% of mothers breastfeed their baby for up to 7 months long.
+Breastfeeding is encouraged in Sweden, according to Socialstyrelsen (National Health and Welfare Commission of Sweden).
+Statistics released in 2015 suggested, 74% of mothers breastfeed their babies for up to 4 months and 63% of mothers breastfeed their babies for up to 7 months long.

 Therefore the number of babies that consumed packaged milk was around 30%.

-The major milk manufacturers in Sweden are Nestle, Semper (an established Swedish manufacturer) and Hipp (German manufacturer that specialises in organic raw material).
+The major milk manufacturers in Sweden are Nestle, Semper (an established Swedish manufacturer) and Hipp (a German manufacturer that specializes in organic raw material).
 The milk products for babies are segregated by their forms, powder or liquid as well as allergies if any.

 In the past, there was suspicion around vegetable oils and fats because of carcinogens found in them.
 Manufacturers immediately responded to this worry by switching to higher quality raw materials.
 Sweden and the EU set some very stringent rules with regards to milk powder production.

 Currently, the number of mothers who breastfeed has reduced because the quality of milk powder has become better.
 In fact, it contains the same nutritional value as breast milk.
 Some organizations have since proposed that women should use milk powders without any guilt.

 According to popular Russian media publication Demoscope Weekly, Russia’s milk powder utilization was 47%.
 Data from public agencies were not found.

 It is rather common to hire babysitters in Russia and women get back to work pretty quickly after childbirth.
 This figure is higher than in Japan.